kartoza/otf-project/README.md

   * NAMES, compulsory, it's a list of names, separated by a semicolon.
 It will be used for the legend.
 Items in this list should match layers in the FILES list.
   * OVERWRITE, optional, false by default.
 Boolean if we can overwrite the existing PROJECT above.
 Values can be '1', 'YES', 'TRUE', 'yes', 'true'.
   * REMOVEQML, optional, false by default.
 Boolean if we can remove the QML.
 The style is already in the QGS file.
 Values can be '1', 'YES', 'TRUE', 'yes', 'true'.
+  * BASEMAP, optional, None by default. it's a list of string comprised of a tile url and its service name, separated by a semicolon.

 Layers need to be stored on the server's filesystem.
 The project will be created at the specified path above, on the server's filesystem too.